internet-equity/nm-exp-active-netrics/docs/active_metrics_dev_guide.md

      using tigerteam's auxiliary ethernet interface.
 Ask us about IP addresses.
 2. Next, pull the `nm-exp-active-netrics` source code from github by your preferred method.
    This repo is public and does not require special access to pull, but you'll have to ask Marc (mtrichardson) for commit rights.
+3. After pulling the `nm-exp-active-netrics` repository from github, create a new branch for your test.
+You should name the branch based on the test that you are developing.
+So, for example, if you are developing a new test for encrypted dns, you could name the branch `add-encrypted-dns`.
-3. Most development for this package involves two files:
+4. Most development for this package involves two files:
    * **[netrics.py](https://github.com/chicago-cdac/nm-exp-active-netrics/blob/main/src/netrics.py)**: You need to
      (a) add arguments to the [parser](https://github.com/chicago-cdac/nm-exp-active-netrics/blob/9ff6291c783f93c30dd6eaf1855ed19c5a71845f/src/netrics.py#L51)
      (b) ensure that, later on, the test actually runs.
 Note that if there is no connectivity / the device is offline,